Newark Penny Loaf Day and Hercules Clay Bombshell Sermon

 Alderman Hercules Clay’s house was next to the Town Hall – it’s now a bank and has a rectangular plaque to commemorate the events under the large bow window.
 His memorial plaque may be found inside the church on the South Choir wall.

-Normally it’s on the Sunday closest to 11th March but if it clashes with Mothering Sunday it usually gets moved a week.
+Normally it’s on the Sunday closest to 11th March but if it clashes with Mothering Sunday it usually gets moved a week (or to the Saturday which happened in 2024).

 For any further information please contact the Town Hall on 01636 680333 or post@newark.gov.uk